NeuroStat/DemoHPC/README.md

 * _-l_ the expected runtime (walltime) of your script
   * Important to have a decent walltime, any job exceeding this will be terminated!!!

+> Jobs with a walltime larger than 12:00:00 will end up in a longer waiting queue, than jobs with a shorter walltime!

 Then you will see a line with the modules that are needed
 ```bash
 module load R